equivalent/equivalent.github.io/_posts/article/2018-06-14-rails-api-authentication-with-spa-csrf-tokens.md

 ( [CSRF protection on single page app API](https://blog.eq8.eu/article/csrf-protection-on-single-page-app-api.html) )
 but really didn't provide any "how to" guide.

 Let's fix this in this article.
+All the methods mentioned here are equally valid it just really depends on the usecase your application needs.

 > Special thanks goes to [johnunclesam](https://github.com/johnunclesam) for
 > asking me about